prutland68/vendasta-node-sdk/README.md

 ### Listing ###
 *The Listing class is used when interacting with the client.
-To get the type definitions you must use datariver.Listing from vendasta-sdk/protos/datariver.*

 #### Required Fields ####
 - external_id: string =>  This is your ID for this listing.